augustincalin/euro2016/README.md

 ##To do##
 Client side
+- [ ] **!!! split the existing controller for home page so that it will not be invoked for navigation AND for the home state !!!**
 - [ ] implement place (now it's #123)
 - [ ] template for showing the match
 - [ ] webpack bundling for production